enolal826/mars-rover/README.md

 # MARS ROVER - Wallapop

-**Important:** I haven't been managed to configure Maven to generate a Kotlin executable.
+**Important:** I haven't managed to configure Maven to generate a Kotlin executable.
 I'm new to Kotlin and that is the first improvement of this development

 ## Package distribution